openstack/openstack-manuals/doc/cli-reference/source/neutron.rst

   ID or name of the router.

 ``INTERFACE``
   The format is "SUBNET|subnet=SUBNET|port=PORT".
 Either a subnet or port must be specified.
 Both ID and name are accepted as SUBNET or PORT.
 Note that "subnet=" can be omitted when specifying a subnet.

 **Optional arguments:**

 ``-h, --help``
   show this help message and exit

-``--request-format {json}``
-  **DEPRECATED!** Only JSON request format is supported.

 .. _neutron_router-interface-delete: